 In the state of Colorado, the Marijuana Enforcement Division has instituted something called Process Validation for growers who prove to pass testing consistently.
 Once process validated, growers only need to test one batch per month to remain compliant.
-Check out our Colorado Marijuana Regulations page to read more about sample submissions.

 To become process validated, you must test all harvest batches over the course of at least six (6) weeks.
 During this time, at least six (6) different batches must have gone through testing.
 If all samples pass, you will become process validated and will only need to test one batch per month.